 As an endowment with a dedicated investment team, we often invest in areas that require complex research prior to investment.
 This includes looking at emergent or contrarian strategies where standard data is unavailable.
 Overall, we focus our analysis on constructing an investment thesis: an investment's ability to contribute to the long term performance of the Oxford Endowment Fund, what this is driven by, and what risks it exposes the Fund to.
-Before any investment is made, we complete thorough quantitative and qualitative work across investment, operational,
+Before any investment is made, we complete thorough quantitative and qualitative work across investment, operational, opportunity is appropriate.

-ESG (environmental, social and governance) and legal analysis, to ensure an opportunity is appropriate.
 Finally, we spend considerable time understanding the teams and individuals who will steward the assets.